-Marisa is the narrator for the audiobooks Ruby Red, New York Times Best Seller Sapphire Blue and the upcoming Emerald Green by Kerstin Gier, New York Times Best Seller The Witch's Daughter and The Winter Witch by Paula Brackston.
-The psychological thriller Close My Eyes by Sophie McKenzie, is also available now.
+Marisa is the narrator of numerous audiobooks, including the New York Times Best Selling series, Ruby Red, Sapphire Blue and Emerald Green by Kerstin Gier, New York Times Best Seller The Witch's Daughter, The Winter Witch and The Midnight Witch by Paula Brackston, and psychological thriller Close My Eyes by Sophie McKenzie.

 REVIEWS AND INTERVIEWS